Fusion-Party-Aus/Formal-Documents/Constitution.md

    a) by special resolution remove a Committee member from office; and

-   2. elect an eligible Member of the Association to fill the vacant position in accordance with this Division.
+   b) elect an eligible Member of the Association to fill the vacant position in accordance with this Division.

 4. A Committee member who is the subject of a proposed special resolution under sub-rule (3)(a) may make representations in writing (not exceeding a reasonable length) to the Secretary or Convener of the Association and may request that the representations be provided to the Members of the Association.